 Mac computers work perfectly fine most of the time, but sometimes your Mac just won't restart after an update.
 If your Mac refuses to restart after choosing the particular option from the Apple menu, this post is for you.
 Let's figure out why your Mac won't restart and how you can solve it.

-Why Won’t Your Mac Restart?
+Why Won't My Mac Restart or Shutdown?

 The frozen Mac that won't restart or shut down is likely to occur when some software freezes.
 Most of the time, if your Mac functions well, it will notify you that some applications are blocking the process, but sometimes you won't see any errors.
 Also, The problem could arise due to certain incompatible peripherals or glitches.
 But whatever the reason is, it is fixable.